qalius/aws-sample-quicksight-saml/README.md

 ## Installation

-1. Create a new directory called **quicksight-saml** and change to it:
+1. Create a new directory called **quicksight-saml-project** and change to it:
 ```bash
 mkdir quicksight-saml-project && cd quicksight-saml-project
 ```